eclipse-vertx/vert.x/wsver-0002/core_manual_ruby.md

 #### Response headers

+HTTP response headers can be added to the response by adding them to the Hash returned from the `headers` method:

+    request.response.headers['Some-header'] = 'foo'

-Individual HTTP response headers can be written using the `put_header` function.
+Also, individual HTTP response headers can be written using the `put_header` function, allowing a more fluent API.
 For example:

-    request.response.put_header('Content-Length', '0')
+    request.response.put_header('Some-Other-Header', 'wibble').
+                     put_header('Blah', 'Eek')

 Response headers must all be added before any parts of the response body are written.

-If you wish to add several headers in one operation, just call `put_headers` with a Hash of the headers:

-    request.response.put_headers({ 'Content-Length' => '0', 'Some-Other-Header' => 'abc'})

 #### Chunked HTTP Responses and Trailers